 The book uses a case-based approach for Lean implementation and presents a summary of lessons learned and insights on change management.
 It includes examples of Robotic Process Automation concepts used in manufacturing and offers several examples of analytical tools used to solve operations management problems.

-A first-person story-based approach used in this book will make it an engaging read for operations leaders and middle management in the areas of Quality Management, Engineering Management, Business Management, Manufacturing, as well as postgraduate students.
+The first-person, story-based approach makes this book an engaging read for operations leaders and middle management in the areas of quality management, engineering management, business management, and manufacturing, as well as postgraduate students.